alc9026/ACPCSM/Paper Documents/Drafts/Course Paper Outline.md

 		- Are these similar or different from Moore's time?
 	- Who decides the set ups of these workplaces?
 	- Are organizations involved in regulating these factors that clearly impact productivity?
+		- Communication
+		- Social acceptance
+- **Changes Made and to Make**
+	- What policies or practices has the world of computer professionals adopted to make these beneficial goals more reasonable?
+		- Or which have made it worse?
+	- Clear issues left unchanged
+	- What changes can be made now to rectify past issues and prepare the burgeoning field of computer science to remain fruitful?
+		- And fair to everyone involved?
+- **Conclusion**
+	- Thesis
+	- Non-exhaustive reminder
+	- Recap professionals mentioned
+	- Recap changes made
+	- Recap what can be done next
+	- Closing statement